Kiko Torres

-Enrique 'Kiko' Torres Martín (born 28 October 1975 in Madrid) is a retired Spanish professional footballer who played as a midfielder.
+Enrique 'Kiko' Torres Martín (born 28 October 1975 in Madrid) is a Spanish former professional footballer who played as a midfielder.

 Torres spent the 2001–02 season at Scottish club Dundee after signing for them in December 2001.
 He scored his first goal for the club in a Scottish Cup tie against Partick Thistle, and his second came in the league against St Johnstone.
 He was released by the club in the summer of 2002.